jnuqui/goofy-text/README.md

 "Oh really now?" --> "O h   r E a L L Y   N o W?" <br>
 "Wow you are so funny!" --> " w O w   y O u   a R e   s O   F u N n Y ! " <br>

-(I actually used the app for those examples!)

 # Solution

 Without the app, manually typing the "goofy text" is cumbersome and time consuming, which results in not